Alexander Galitsky: ELVIS+

 The wireless transmitter developed by ELVIS+ turned out to be of little demand in the market of the early 1990s.
 Ultimately, ELVIS+ sold its wireless technology to the US government.

 Together with the 1993 investment agreement, ELVIS+ and Sun signed a multi-year cooperation agreement, under which the Galitsky company engaged in a variety of contract development for American partners.
-In 1996 ELVIS+ used a cracked Microsoft network driver to developed a first ever VPN for computers running Windows operating systems.
+In 1996 ELVIS+ used a cracked Microsoft network driver to develop a first ever VPN for computers running Windows operating systems.
 In 1997 the Sun Microsystems purchased from ELVIS+ an OEM license for worldwide distribution for Windows 3.11 and Windows 95 platforms.
 The product received certification of the state technical commission under the President of the Russian Federation.
 The US authorities did not believe that the Russian company could develop such a complex technology on its own, and initiated an investigation, which was conducted by the National Security Agency.

-The Wall Street Journal included the company among 10 businesses from Central and Eastern Europe and Russia, which succeeded in the global markets and competed with their largest players.
+The Wall Street Journal included the company among 10 businesses from Central and Eastern Europe, which succeeded in the global markets and competed with their largest players.